 Representative Ron Estes (R-KS)

 Representative Chris Collins (R-NY)

 Soring—which involves intentionally inflicting pain on a horse’s hooves and front limbs to produce an exaggerated high-stepping gait known as the Big Lick—remains a persistent and rampant practice in Tennessee Walking Horse competitions.
-To end this abuse, Reps.
-Kurt Schrader (D-OR) and Ted Yoho (R-FL)—veterinarians who co-chair the Congressional Veterinary Medicine Caucus—along with Reps.
-Steve Cohen (D-TN), Ron Estes (R-KS), Jan Schakowsky (D-IL), and Chris Collins (R-NY), have reintroduced the Prevent All Soring Tactics (PAST) Act (H.R.
-693).
-For the 116th Congress, the bill has been renamed the “US Senator Joseph D. Tydings Memorial PAST Act” in honor of the late senator who passed away last fall and who spearheaded the passage of the Horse Protection Act of 1970.
+To end this abuse, lawmakers in the House and Senate have reintroduced the Prevent All Soring Tactics (PAST) Act (H.R.
+693/S. 1007).
+On July 25, 2019, H.R.
+693 overwhelmingly passed the House of Representatives with 333 members of Congress voting in favor of the bill.

 Background: Cruel Soring of Tennessee Walking Horses

 Congress enacted the Horse Protection Act (HPA) in 1970 to make illegal the abusive practice of soring.
 Soring methods include applying caustic chemicals, using plastic wrap and tight bandages to “cook” those chemicals deep into the horse's flesh for days, attaching chains to strike against the sore legs, inserting hard objects such as screws and resins into tender areas of the hooves, paring the soles of the feet down to sensitive tissue, and using salicylic acid or other painful substances to slough off scarred tissue in an attempt to disguise the sored areas.
 Sored horses often live in constant and extreme pain throughout their careers.